Chrissy Metz Reveals She Had To Prove Her Identity When She Joined Bumble

-In a new interview on Sirius XM’s Andy Cohen Live, available below, the This Is Us actress opened up about how she had to prove who she was when she joined the dating app
+In a new interview on Sirius XM's Andy Cohen Live, the This Is Us actress opened up about how she had to prove who she was when she joined the dating app.

-In the interview, Metz told Cohen she ultimately joined the site out of boredom after she decided to star In Nashville during the COVID-19 quarantine because things were getting “crazy” with the virus in Los Angeles.
+In the interview, Metz told Cohen she ultimately joined the site out of boredom after she decided to stay in Nashville during the COVID-19 quarantine because things were getting "crazy" with the virus in Los Angeles.

 "It wasn't anything I was expecting or planning, but I was like, I am kind of bored," she said. " So let me try the old Bumble.
 And I love the idea that like the woman gets to take the first step. …I love that."

-When Cohen asked the 40-year-old actress if she talked to “a lot of people” before meeting Collins, she admitted, “Yeah I mean of course you got to kiss a lot of frogs before you find a Prince.”
+When Cohen asked the 40-year-old actress if she talked to "a lot of people" before meeting Collins, she admitted that when it comes to dating apps, "you [get] to kiss a lot of frogs before you find a prince."

 The actress and singer also revealed that she did have to verify who she was when she first signed up to prove that she wasn't someone impersonating her.